Prep players, parents, give of themselves to show what keeps us together

 This past Friday night provided two examples of the good.
 One in St. Charles, one in Pine City.
 Two communities that should feel proud.

-Start in St. Charles, 25 miles outside of Rochester.
+Start in St. Charles, 25 miles southeast of Rochester.
 Back on Jan.
-21, contact tracing from exposure to COVID-19 forced the high school boys varsity basketball team, including every coach in the program, to quarantine for 14 days.
+21, contact tracing from exposure to COVID-19 forced the high school boys' varsity basketball team, including every coach in the program, to quarantine for 14 days.

 A few players weren't required to quarantine because they tested positive for COVID in November.
 Senior Harper Schaber and junior Noah Disbrow were in that group.